jyablonski/jyablonski_praq/software_dev/trino.md

 Similar to Apache Spark, they're both distributed computing frameworks for big data processing.
 Trino is SQL-only though, while Spark has multiple APIs it can run in besides just SQL.

+Trino acts as a Federated Query Engine which allows you to combine data from multiple different data sources (Postgres, S3, Data Warehouse etc) within a single SQL Query.

 ## Internal Components
 1. The Coordinator
    1. Responsible for parsing, analyzing, planning, optimizing, and scheduling a query submitted by a client.